 Now that we know why we’re using a stabilizer, it’s important to choose the right one.
 Essentially there are three types of stabilizer: tear-away, cut-away, and wash-away.
 What you use for each project will depend on the type of fabric you use and the density of your embroidery design.

-Check out the DBJJ team’s favorite supplies in the Designs by JuJu Amazon store, where you’ll find all the different types of stabilizers you need.
+Check out the DBJJ team’s favorite supplies in the Designs by JuJu Amazon store, along with our growing DBJJ+ collection of stabilizers and specialty embroidery products designed to help make your stitching smoother and more successful.

 One of the advantages of stabilizer is that while it’s a strong embroidery foundation, it’s generally thin enough that you can place a grid underneath and mark placement lines on it to help position your fabrics.